 The Justices’ power increased again as a result of the seventh amendment to the Constitution in 2005.
 Article 5, Paragraph 4 of the Additional Articles provides that the trial of the impeachment of the President and the Vice President be heard and decided by the Justices sitting as the Constitutional Court.

 The Justices exercise their powers in accordance with the aforementioned provisions of the ROC Constitution and the Additional Articles.
 The legal instrument governing constitutional review has undergone several changes: from the Rules of the Council of Grand Justices of 1948 to the Council of Grand Justices Act of 1958 to the Constitutional Court Interpretation Act of 1993.
 Under the Constitutional Court Interpretation Act, the Justices decided cases in a collegial model while they would sit as the Constitutional Court to adjudicate on the dissolution of unconstitutional political parties.
-Promulgated by President on January 4, 2019, the Constitutional Court Procedure Act, which is a revision of the Constitutional Court Interpretation Act, came into effect on January 4, 2022.
-Under the Constitutional Court Procedure Act, the Justices sit as the Constitutional Court to decide the cases below:

-(3) disputes between constitutional organs;
+(2) disputes between constitutional organs;

-(5) dissolution of unconstitutional political parties;
+(4) dissolution of unconstitutional political parties;

-(6) protection of local self-governments ; and
+(5) protection of local self-government; and

-(7) uniform interpretation of statutes and regulations.
+(6) uniform interpretation of statutes and regulations.